Deploying Kubernetes

 Now you’re ready to deploy this somewhere.
 Click Deploy changes.
 The following page will allow you to name your model and select a public cloud to deploy to.
 In this instance, we’ll use AWS but JaaS also allows you to use Microsoft’s Azure and Google’s Cloud Platform.
 Once a cloud is selected, you are given a breakdown on how many instances are needed to deploy the Kubernetes cluster.
 You’ll then see the charms turn orange until they’re ready.
 If you’re interested in watching the deployment, you can open your cloud provider’s dashboard and watch the instances come up.

-Accessing the Kubernetes cluster
+Accessing the Kubernetes cluster Link to heading

 After a few minutes, we’ll have our Kubernetes cluster.
 At this point we need to register our local Juju client with JaaS.
 This will allow us to pull the Kubernetes config file, from the cluster, to use with kubectl.
 To do this, run the following command: